A computer program is a list of "instructions" to be "executed" by the computer.

 In a programming language, variables are used to store data values.

 An equal sign is used to assign values to variables.

 In this example, x is defined as a variable.
 Then, x is assigned (given) the value 6:

-The var keyword tells the browser to create a new variable:
+The var keyword tells the browser to create variables: